DSaunders/Nancy.JsonPatch/README.md

 ]
 ```

-Tests that the value of the property refered to by the 'path' matches that specified in 'value'.
+Tests that the value of the property referred to by the 'path' matches that specified in 'value'.
 If the test fails, execution of the JSON Patch document stops and an error is returned from the .JsonPatch() method.